 - Put the potato wedges on a baking tray, drizzle over 1 tablespoon of the oil and bake for 35 minutes, until crisp and golden.

-- Meanwhile, combine the lamb mince, 3 tbsp of Ballymaloe Mint Jelly, cumin seeds, egg and breadcrumbs in a large bowl, season with freshly ground black pepper and shape into four burgers
+- Meanwhile, combine the lamb mince, 3 tablespoons of Ballymaloe Mint Jelly, cumin seeds, egg and breadcrumbs in a large bowl, then season with freshly-ground black pepper and shape into four burgers.